 - Empty water bottle, this is handy to keep filled with water.
 If you have ordered a kids drinks package you will also get a refillable drinks cup on the the first day of your cruise

-- A5 notebook and printable quizzes for drawing and notes with pencils or crayons ( I found it best to avoid felt tips just in case)
+- A5 notebook and printable quizzes or colouring pages for drawing and notes with pencils or crayons ( I found it best to avoid felt tips just in case)

 - Digital camera, always fun to look back on

 - Small set of travel toys, we used to love the Disney Play sets as they are miniature movie sets that fit into a drawstring bag and can be taken everywhere